Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 ![]({{ "/static/img/contests/codebusters/rank5th.png" | prepend: site.baseurl }}){:.right-half}

 With around 70 lines of code, these simple commands got me to the awesome rank of 5/531.
-But there was still 6 days to go, a lot was going to happen!
+But there were still 6 days to go, a lot was going to happen!

 ### Offline Simulator